 What is a hospitalist?

 A hospitalist is a physician who specializes in the care of patients in the hospital.
 In Internal Medicine, hospitalists have been shown to improve efficiency and improve the quality of care in the hospital.
+Dr. Josephson and his colleagues were the first group to prove the same for neurohospitalists through their research.

 Why do we need neurohospitalists?